 If there is a skill that human beings have not mastered in our 200,000 years of existence it is “how-to-love.”
-Even with an estimate of about 4200 religions worldwide, we continue to either oppress others or fail to do the ultimate good–love in ways that uplift those with the greatest need: the perpetual poor, the drug addicted, and the homeless ones.
+Even with an estimate of about 4200 religions worldwide, we continue to either oppress others or fail to do the ultimate good–love in ways that uplift those with the greatest need: the perpetually poor, the drug-addicted, and the homeless ones.
 Let me ratchet this down to everyday relationships like estranged family members, disgruntled co-workers, and yes, the person sleeping right next to you.
 Without casting blame, I’ll take responsibility for the group of which I am a member–Christians.
 We have the key to love (we say).
-Our progenitor is the most renown figure in human history, yet we have failed miserably (in my estimation) to show the kind of radical acceptance that best represent His Way.
+Our progenitor is the most renowned figure in human history, yet we have failed miserably (in my estimation) to show the kind of radical acceptance that best represents His Way.
 No wonder we are experiencing the ever-revolving church door, where growth escapes us.
-Or, perhaps yours it the door that many exit looking for something else, never to return.
+Or, perhaps yours is the door that many exit looking for something else, never to return.

 There is a viable solution.
 If only you can examine yourself with brute honesty and realize that you don’t know how-to-love.
 But if you think you know how?
 Here’ a test.
-Ask the person with whom you have the most difficult relationship what is like for them to interact with you.
+Ask the person with whom you have the most difficult relationship what its like for them to interact with you.
 Here’s what you.
-First tell them that you are trying to be better in your relationships then say: “<Their Name,> describe your experience with me; how do I treat you?”
+First, tell them that you are trying to be better in your relationships then say: “<Their Name,> describe your experience with me; how do I treat you?”
 Then, BE QUIET and listen to their response.
-Then, thank by saying “I appreciate you for your honesty,” and walk away without justifying yourself.
+Then, offer thanks by saying “I appreciate you for your honesty,” and walk away without justifying yourself.
 Finally, share in the comment section below what how things went.

 If you’ve got a question for me asks it below or want a FREE “how-to-love” consult use this link to schedule a brief